 Everyone who is interested in the complexity and functionality of modern societies, and is intrigued by what diversity and migration bring to the table should choose this master.
 Mateja Horvat - alumnus GMD (Public Administration) More GMD student testimonials

-The LDE Master specialisation GMD and the cooperation between scholars from all three universities and across disciplines also feeds into research collaborations within the LDE Centre GMD.
+The LDE Master specialisation GMD and the cooperation between scholars from all three universities and disciplines also feed into research collaborations within the LDE Centre GMD.
 Hence, the research centre will support exchanges amongst teaching staff from the three universities, aimed at gaining efficient use of teaching expertise, and contribute to training the future generation of professionals that will work in the context of today’s highly diverse societies.